What is the importance of my dog’s foot pads?

 Although lowly in position, your dog’s feet occupy a top spot in importance.
 How can a dog navigate the world without the support of four healthy feet?
 And the pads on the bottom of those feet are where “the rubber meets the road!”

 - Clean the wound.
 Look for debris or foreign objects such as glass or metal shards that may be lodged in the pad.
 If the foreign object is located where you can easily grasp it with tweezers, gently remove it.
 Swishing the paw in cool water or spraying the paw with a hose may help dislodge tiny particles.
 If the debris is lodged deeply, leave it alone.
-Digging too deep will only worsen the injury and cause pain.
+Digging too deeply will only worsen the injury and cause pain.
 Deep-seated foreign bodies need to be extracted by your veterinarian who can sedate your dog to make the procedure more comfortable.
-Use mild anti-bacterial soap or betadine to disinfect the wound.
+Use mild anti-bacterial soap to disinfect the wound.

 Burns can also be caused by chemicals.
 If your dog steps into a caustic substance, hold the foot under running water for several minutes.
 Then wash the paw in mild soap and rinse thoroughly.
 Make sure you wear gloves to avoid skin irritation.
-What burns your dog may burn you, too.
+What burns your dog may burn you too.

-What can I do to prevent foot pad injuries?
+How can I prevent foot pad injuries?

 Try to avoid foot injuries in your dog by surveying the area where your dog plays and walks.
 Remove any broken glass, sharp objects, or pieces of metal.
 Avoid hot sidewalks in the summer and icy or salt covered sidewalks or roads in the winter.
 Remember if you would not want to walk barefoot in certain areas, your pet should not walk there.